Ahmed-Mabrouck/WinRT-PDF-Viewer-Samples/README.md

 		<c:PdfViewer Source="{Binding PdfFile}"/>
 		```

-		*Note: for initial files inside your project (AppX Files), make sure that the file is copied to output directory by following the coming steps
+		*Note: for initial files inside your project (AppX Files), make sure that the file is copied to output directory by following the coming steps.

 01. Right click on your file and then select Properties.

 02. In Build Action property, choose Content.

 03. In Copy to Outpu Directory, choose Copy If Newer.